Fredrick de Saram: Later life

 De Saram spent much of the 1970s as a partner of DL and F de Saram and coaching the Royal College, Colombo cricket and rugby teams.
 He died on 11 April 1983 at age 70.

 Family

 De Saram married Nedra Obeysekera, daughter of Stanley Obeysekere.
-They had two daughters, Tara and Oosha, who both excelled in sports at a national level, Tara in swimming and Oosha in both swimming and tennis.
+They had three daughters, Tara, Rhunie and Oosha and a son, Dijen.
+Tara and Oosha both excelled in sports at a national level, Tara in swimming and Oosha in both swimming and tennis.
 Julian Bolling and Dipika Chanmugam are de Saram's grandchildren.

+Honors and decorations

+For his military service he was made an Officer of the Order of the British Empire (OBE) (Military Division) in the 1950 King's New Year's Honours, having been awarded a Member of the Order of the British Empire (MBE) (Civil Division) in the 1949 King's Birthday honours for his service to sport.
+He had received the Efficiency Decoration for volunteer service; for wartime service, he had been awarded the Defence Medal and the War Medal 1939–1945, and for service in the Ceylon Army, he received the Ceylon Armed Services Inauguration Medal.